manifoldco/heighliner/_examples/hello-hlnr/README.md

 # Hello Heighliner, how are you?

 An example of how to use heighliner.
-Please follow along with the easy to use [quick start guide](insert link here)
+Please follow along with our getting started guide [quick start guide](insert link here)